Biggest Fourth Quarter NBA Comebacks

 Sportsbooks are a business, after all, and they need to keep their income flowing.
 That income happens to be you, the bettor, and they make more when you lose a bet.
 That’s why you’ll see such attractive odds when it’s more unlikely to be a winning bet.

 If you want to learn the ins and outs of live betting, aka in-game betting, please check out our page on it.
-You’ll learn all you need to know about betting at legal NY sportsbooks and apps, which are a key part of the live betting process.
+You’ll learn all you need to know about betting at NY sportsbook apps, which are a key part of the live betting process.

 We’ve sorted through the box scores and old articles and to come up with this list of the greatest fourth quarter NBA comebacks.